Petraeus relationship leads to book, scandal for Broadwell

 While noting his critics fault him for "ambition and self-promotion," she writes that his "energy, optimism and will to win stand out more for me."
 In the acknowledgements, she thanks Petraeus for a "once-in-a-lifetime" education as well as "his candor, trust and support."

-"If you're writing a biography especially you have to talk about the whole person," he said.
-"I'm not sure it helps General Petraeus to have a book that goes so far in praising his leadership."

-But Steven Boylan, a former Petraeus spokesman in Iraq, said he didn't think it was unusual that the general would help Broadwell with a project that began as a dissertation.
-"He is a big proponent of education," Boylan said, noting that Petraeus has a PhD himself.

-On "The Daily Show," Stewart teased Broadwell about the book's admiring tone for the now 60-year-old Petraeus.
+On "The Daily Show," Stewart teased her about the book's admiring tone for the now 60-year-old Petraeus.

 "The real controversy here is, 'Is he awesome or incredibly awesome?'"
 Stewart said.